jcmkang/California_CommunityCollege_FTES_Analysis-Covid19-/README.md

 # California Community College Student Enrollment Analysis<br>Pre &amp; Post Covid-19 Pandemic

 ## About
 This is an extension of one of my previous projects completed during my Intro to Data Science class.
-The objective of this analysis is to examine student enrollment trends from all community colleges in California.
+The objective of this analysis is to examine student enrollment trends from all community colleges in California pre and post Covid-19 pandemic.
 The dataset encompasses the enrollment data of Full-Time Equivalent Students (FTES) in all community colleges across California during the academic years spanning from 2016 & 2017 through 2022 & 2023.
 With the Covid-19 pandemic having subsided and life gradually returning to normal, we have the opportunity to analyze enrollment trends before, during, and after the Covid-19 pandemic.
 The project will showcase data cleaning techniques using Pandas and employ data visualization using Matplotlib.

 ## Source
 The dataset has been sourced from the [California Community Colleges Chancellor’s Office](https://datamart.cccco.edu/Students/FTES_Summary.aspx).